-5) Participants on motorcycles, all terrain vehicles or scooters must, according to laws, wear helmets when driving to and from the parade area.
+- Participants on motorcycles, all-terrain vehicles or scooters must, according to law, wear helmets when driving to and from the parade area.
 Within the closed area helmets are not required.

-8) The size limits for vehicles participating in the parade are the following, when they are driving to and from the closed parade area: height 4.20 m, width 2.50 m.
+- The size limits for vehicles participating in the parade are the following, when they are driving to and from the closed parade area: height 4.20 m, width 2.50 m.
 If the vehicle exceeds those size limits it must have police escort when driving to and from the parade area.
 Police escort, and any cost that may come with it, is the responsibility of each participant, not Reykjavík Pride.
-There are no size limits for the vehicles in the parade but every truck must be able to drive the parade route.
-It is especially crucial that every truck can take the turn from Hverfisgata onto Lækjargata.
-Please note that the parade enters the left lane at Lækjargata and continues on the left lane as far as Fríkirkjuvegur.
-The person responsible for each group must make sure that the driver gets all available information about the parade route, and that the driver has driven the route on the vehicle at least once before the parade.

 Other terms and conditions

-19) Last but not least, Reykjavík Pride would like to ask all participants to protect our parade and to not let any inappropriate individuals join their groups.
+- Reykjavík Pride would like to ask all participants to protect our parade and not to let any inappropriate individuals join their groups.